contradb/contra/terraform/README.md

 # HOWTO install this repo's code on Amazon Web Services (AWS)

-Because hosting ContraDB requires a lot of sub-programs, we use a programs called _Packer_ and _Terraform_ to rent the stuff we need in a reliable way.
+Because hosting ContraDB requires a lot of sub-programs, we use programs called _Packer_ and _Terraform_ to rent the stuff we need in a reliable way.